 Minimising revenue lost through void periods

 You won’t have to spend time and money finding a replacement tenant

-Your staff can continue to build on their relationships with existing tenants (which can be very useful for resolving issues quickly and calmly)
+Your staff can continue to build on their relationships with existing residents (which can be very useful for resolving issues quickly and calmly)

 For a great number of renters across PRS, PBSA and BTR, tenant amenities play a huge part in their happiness.
 According to research by Knight Frank and UCAS, 91% of students claimed the facilities on offer influenced where they chose to live.

 Adding further support to these findings, Savills discovered the main reason why tenants moved out at the end of their agreements was down to finding a better quality property.

 It’s clear that tenant amenities have a huge effect on a renter’s decision on where to live and whether to renew their lease, but why is that?
 We discuss why facilities create such an impact, as well as the other factors that can influence lease renewals.